CorvusPrudens/Firewheel/DESIGN_DOC.md

 ## Overview

 Both the Rust ecosystem and the libre game engine ecosystem as a whole are in need of a powerful, flexible, and libre audio engine for games.
-Firewheel aims to provide developers with a powerful and modular solution for constructing custom audio experiences.
+Firewheel aims to provide developers with a powerful and modular solution for constructing custom interactive audio experiences.

+> #### Why the name "Firewheel"?
+> The [firewheel](https://en.wikipedia.org/wiki/Gaillardia_pulchella) (aka "Indian Blanket", scientific name Gaillardia Pulchella) is a wildflower native to the Midwest USA.
+I just thought it was a cool looking flower with a cool name. :)

 ## Goals for First Release